aristanetworks/anta/demo/README.md

 ## Check the inventory files

-Run these commands using the devbox shell:
+Run these commands on devbox:
 ```
 ls demo/inventory
 more demo/inventory/all.txt